 - Because many first time owners re-sell after finding they are not suited to the industry; and

-- Leasehold motels are highly affordable (often cheaper than a family home in capital city); and
+- Leasehold motels are highly affordable (often cheaper than a family home in capital cities); and

 - Reward for effort can be very high

 Before you sell the family home and race off to buy a motel – please – get as much advice as you can and make sure it’s right for you.

 We’re here to help – our approach with buyers is to genuinely work with you to purchase the right tourism property in the right location.
 You can register as a buyer here.